Bear Core Adventures

 out for two weeks.

-- Make a list of things you can do to practice your
+- Make a list of things you can do to practice your duty to

 - Attend a religious service, den or pack meeting worship